KamoEllen/ShipKit-ecommerce-store/README.md

 4. **Configure Stripe Products**
    - Create products in your Stripe dashboard
-   - Ensure you have a product named "Hackathon Sprint Planner"
+   - Ensure you have a product named "Notion Template"
    - Create 6 sticker products with appropriate names and prices

 5. **Run the development server**